FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 <!-- TODO: add the image -->

 This panel controls the behavior and size of the protection zone.
 By default, it is set to a diameter of four meters.
-Please check out the section named "Understanding the 3D view" if you want more information about the protection zone.
+Please check out the section named [Understanding the mixing zone](Spat_Environment_Understanding_the_3D_View.md) if you want more information about the protection zone.
 Note that the protection zone is attached to the listener position.

 + Source fit speakers elevation